eievui5/vuibui-gbdk/README.md

 To build, run `make` in the root directory.

 ## Dependancies
+ - RGBDS 0.5.2
- - GBDK 2020 - Added to the PATH (Master branch as of July 2021)
+ - GBDK 2020 (Must compile the current master branch as of July 2021)
  - GNU Make 4.3
+### Windows:
- - For Windows users: A Unix environment.
-This means something like MSYS2 or WSL.
+ - A Unix environment, such as MSYS2 or WSL.
+### Linux:
+ - WINE

 ## Makefile